RedisAI/VectorSimilarity/README.md

 ## License

-Starting with Redis 8, RedisTimeSeries is licensed under your choice of: (i) Redis Source Available License 2.0 (RSALv2); (ii) the Server Side Public License v1 (SSPLv1); or (iii) the GNU Affero General Public License version 3 (AGPLv3).
+Starting with Redis 8, this library is licensed under your choice of: (i) Redis Source Available License 2.0 (RSALv2); (ii) the Server Side Public License v1 (SSPLv1); or (iii) the GNU Affero General Public License version 3 (AGPLv3).
 Please review the license folder for the full license terms and conditions.
 Prior versions remain subject to (i) and (ii).

 ## Code contributions